guisalmeida/next-boilerplate/README.md

 - `test`: runs jest to test all components and pages
 - `test:watch`: runs jest in watch mode
 - `storybook`: runs storybook on `localhost:6006`
-- `build-storybook`: create the build version of storybook
+- `build-storybook`: creates the build version of the storybook
+- `generate`: creates a component structure with index, stories, styles and test files

 ## Learn More